mauritz2/100-days-of-code/log.md

 E.g. I know the deck is a list of cards, so to get the top card I could do [-1].
 But if I change it so that the top card is now [0], or I change cards to be a dict I now have to change both the Deck class, AND there I referenced [-1].
 So better that the Deck class has a method called get_top_card() to abstract how it actually gets that card.

+### Day 2: October 3, 2022

+**Today's Progress**: Finalized a first version of the complete Arboretum game logic

+**Thoughts:** Feels good to put all the pieces together finally.
+There's more clean-up to be done (e.g. allowing for draws, refactoring, making it more clear what paths scored points).
+But main thing would be to build a front-end for this logic that can be interacted with.
+I'd probably turn it into a Flask app.
+TBD.